utkuKutkut/Exchange-Rates-with-React-Native/README.md

 React native is an open source mobile application framework created by Facebook.
 It enables many different useful features for developers, open source, free and supports both Android and IOs systems.\
 So I have used react native to develop my client side mobile application as my company requested.
 So it’s time to explain how did I accomplished this with steps.\
 First we need to create an empty react native project with command ‘react-native init {ProjectName}’.\
-Let’s say our project name is ‘ClientSide’.
+Let’s say our project name is ‘Client’.
 All react-native components will be installed in this folder.\
 <br>
 ![](https://github.com/utkuKutkut/Exchange-Rates-with-React-Native/blob/master/Images/reactinit.png)
 **We can see our project is being created**\